Europe - Sofia

 For a comprehensive review of the Europe market, click below:

-HVS In-Depth Europe Hotel Valuation Index: 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001
+HVS In-Depth Europe Hotel Valuation Index: 2024 | 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001

-Hotel RevPAR in Sofia increased at a CAGR of approximately 7.5% from 2014 to 2019, thanks to both volume and average rate uptrends.
-Marketwide occupancy increased from the mid-50s mark in 2014 to the low 60s in 2019.
-Average rate rallied at a 5.0% CAGR over the same period.
-The Sofia market has not been susceptible to fluctuations in local currency, as seen in other markets such as Istanbul, as the Bulgarian lev has been pegged to the euro (at a rate of BGN/EUR 0.511) since 1999.
-On the back of the pandemic, RevPAR in Sofia collapsed by over 67.0% in 2020, which was followed by a recovery of around 35%, in 2021, still well below the historical levels.
+Hotel RevPAR in Sofia increased at a CAGR of 7.5% from 2014 to 2019, thanks to upward trends for both occupancy and average rate.
+Marketwide occupancy increased from the mid-50s in 2014 to the low 60s in 2019.
+Average rate achieved a 5.0% CAGR over the same period.
+The Sofia market has not been susceptible to fluctuations in local currency, as seen in other markets such as Istanbul, as the Bulgarian lev has been pegged to the euro (at a rate of BGN1:€0.511) since 1999.
+The country is expected to move to using euro from 1 January 2025.

-After a couple of years with no transactions to report in the hotel space, 2020 saw the 130-room Holiday Inn Sofia and the 185-room Sofia Hotel Balkan purchased by Videolux Holding and Potamiro Limited, respectively.
-The transaction prices were undisclosed.
-We are not aware of any hotel transactions in 2021.
+After a few years with no transactions to report in the hotel space, 2020 saw the 130-room Holiday Inn Sofia and the 185-room Sofia Hotel Balkan purchased by Videolux Holding and Potamiro Limited, respectively, for undisclosed prices.
+There were no transactions within the market in 2021, and trade volume remained low in 2022, with only the 122-room Suite Hotel transacting in February for €10 million.
+In 2023, no transactions were reported for the hotel market in Sofia.

 Change In Value For Market: (€Euro)